Overview of New Mexico Mortgages

 New Mexico Mortgage Refinance

 Homeowners who want to refinance can look into the High Loan-to-Value Refinance Option from Fannie Mae.
 This is around because the Home Affordable Refinance Program, which offers access to interest and principal payment reductions and low closing costs to eligible homeowners with mortgages from 2009 or earlier.

-Remember, you can also work with the lender who issued your current mortgage and compare those rates with other lenders to find the solution that’s right for you.
+Remember, you can also work with the lender who issued your current mortgage and compare those rates with other refinance lenders to find lower interest rates or better terms.